tihawk/tihawk.github.io/blog/2024-10-08winamp-github-repository-problems.md

 ### So, what if GitHub clears the cache, and we delete the repo?

 Well, nothing.
 It has been already forked more than 2600 thousand times as of the time I'm writing this.
-It's out there on GitHub :) In the same [docs page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#about-sensitive-data-exposure) I linked above, GitHub themselves say that yeah - if someone has forked your repo, you're on your own, buddy.
+It's out there on GitHub :) A lot of the forks were even made before anything was deleted from the repo.
+So you don't even have to rely on cached commit hashes.
+In the same [docs page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#about-sensitive-data-exposure) I linked above, GitHub themselves say that yeah - if someone has forked your repo, you're on your own, buddy.

 If you remove the upstream repository of a repository network, GitHub simply [designates another fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/what-happens-to-forks-when-a-repository-is-deleted-or-changes-visibility#deleting-a-public-repository) to be the upstream one.
 And all of that history and cached commits are still accessible through any of the forked repositories.